tallosfarkas/jkp-data-replication/README.md

 4. **Run the Script**

    - A sample Slurm script is provided to run the Python routine on a cluster with a Slurm scheduler.
+   - Before running the following set of commands, please make sure you are in `SAS-Python-Migrate/`

    - Run:
      ```sh